-In this paper, we describe a series of experiments in which a simulated iCub robot acquires through an adaptive process the ability to reach, grasp, and lift a spherical object.
-The robot develops the sensorymotor coordination required to carry out the whole task in two different conditions; that is, with or without receiving as input linguistic instructions that specify the type of behaviour that should be exhibited during the current phase.
-These are binary input vectors associated with elementary behaviours that should be displayed by the robot during the task.
-The main objective of this study is to investigate whether the use of linguistic instructions facilitates the acquisition of a sequence of complex behaviours.
-The long term goal of this research is to verify whether the acquisition of elementary skills guided by linguistic instructions provides a scaffolding for more complex behaviours.
-The first theoretical assumption behind this work is that the activity of developing robots displaying complex cognitive and behavioural skills should be carried out by taking into account the empirical findings in psychology and neuroscience which show that there are close links between the mechanisms of action and those of language.
+The first theoretical assumption behind this work is that the activity of developing robots displaying complex cognitive and behavioral skills should be carried out by taking into account the empirical findings in psychology and neuroscience which show that there are close links between the mechanisms of action and those of language.
 As shown in [1], [2], [3], [4], [5] action and language develop in parallel, influence each other, and base themselves on each other.
-If brought into the world of robotics, the co-development of action and language skills might enable the transfer of properties of action knowledge to linguistic representations, and vice versa, thus enabling the synthesis of robots with complex behavioural and cognitive skills [6], [7].
+If brought into the world of robotics, the co-development of action and language skills might enable the transfer of properties of action knowledge to linguistic representations, and vice versa, thus enabling the synthesis of robots with complex behavioral and cognitive skills [6], [7].

-The second theoretical assumption behind this work is that behavioural and cognitive skills in embodied agents are emergent dynamical properties which have a multi-level and multi-scale organisation.
-Behavioural and cognitive skills arise from a large number of fine-grained1 interactions occurring among and within the robot body, its control system, and the environment [8].
+The second theoretical assumption behind this work is that behavioral and cognitive skills in embodied agents are emergent dynamical properties which have a multi-level and multi-scale organization.
+Behavioral and cognitive skills arise from a large number of fine-grained1 interactions occurring among and within the robot body, its control system, and the environment [8].
 Handcrafting the mechanisms underpinning these skills may be a hard task.
 This is due to the inherent difficulty in figuring out from the point of view of an external observer, the detailed characteristics of the agent that, as a result of the interactions between the elementary parts of the agent and of the environment, lead to the exibition of the desired behavior.
-The synthesis of robots displaying complex behavioural and cognitive skills should instead be obtained through an adaptive process in which the detailed characteristics of the agent are subjected to variation and in which variations are retained or discarded on the basis of their effects at the level of the overall behaviour exhibited by the robot situated in the environment [8].
+The synthesis of robots displaying complex behavioral and cognitive skills should instead be obtained through an adaptive process in which the detailed characteristics of the agent are subjected to variation and in which variations are retained or discarded on the basis of their effects at the level of the overall behavior exhibited by the robot situated in the environment [8].
 Therefore, the role of the designer should be limited to the specification of the utility function, that determines whether variations should be preserved or discarded, and eventually to the design of the ecological conditions in which the adaptive process takes place [9], [10], [8].